nikkbh/marketplace-Dapp/README.md

 ## Technologies & Dependencies used:

-1) Ganache-  Personal Blockchain running on our local server.
+1) **Ganache**-  Personal Blockchain running on our local server.
-2) Truffle Framework- It provides a suite of tools for developing Etherium Smart Contracts with Solidity language.
+2) **Truffle Framework**- It provides a suite of tools for developing Etherium Smart Contracts with Solidity language.
 Provides Testing as well.
-3) Metamask Etherium Wallet- Provides our browser to be ableto connect to Ehterium/Our Private Blockchain network and connect accounts to manage Ether funds required for transactions.
+3) **Metamask Etherium Wallet**- Provides our browser to be ableto connect to Ehterium/Our Private Blockchain network and connect accounts to manage Ether funds required for transactions.
-4) Node.js- For package management
+4) **Node.js**- For package management
-5) Web3.js- To connect our frontend to our Blockchain network.
+5) **Web3.js**- To connect our frontend to our Blockchain network.
-6) React.js- Frontend UI.
+6) **React.js**- Frontend UI.

 ## Final Project: